 CAR T-cell Therapy

 CAR T-cell therapy is a way to get the T-cells of your immune system to fight cancer by genetically altering them in the lab so that they can specifically target cancer cells.
-This a recent class of cancer therapies: the first CAR T-cell therapy was approved by the FDA in 2017.
+This is a recent class of cancer therapies: the first CAR T-cell therapy was approved by the FDA in 2017.
 Ide-cel (Abecma) is the first BCMA-directed CAR T-therapy approved for the treatment of multiple myeloma.
 Longer term efficacy and safety results reported at ASCO showed that 73% of patients treated with ide-cel had a partial response and 33% had a complete response (no detectible cancer) at two years after treatment.

 Off-the-shelf CAR T-therapies represent an opportunity for lower costs and quicker, more efficient patient access to this class of therapy.
 Progress has been made in the study of allogeneic CAR T-cell therapies which use healthy donor T cells instead of re-engineering a patient’s own cells.
 While early in clinical testing, a study reported at ASCO studied 41 patients treated with ALLO-501, and investigational anti-CD19 CAR T therapy.
 The results showed 75% of patients responded to treatment and half achieved a complete response.
 This is encouraging because the results show a similar response to already approved CAR-Ts that use the patient’s own T-cells.

 Equity in Cancer Treatment